Context Sharing Between Applet and Web Application

 }

-Context service is implemented as a normal spring bean, and made available as usual on web side.
+The context service is implemented as a normal Spring bean and made available as usual on the web side.
 However, we need to provide a mechanism to expose this service interface to our Applet client.
 We utilized Spring’s HttpInvokerServiceExporter to expose this service bean to the outside world.

 <property name="service">